lucianm/vdrcm/README.md

 The script can be used in interactive mode, for enabling/disabling available plugins, changing their order, edit them.
 A visual usage summary can be seen in the [Wiki](https://github.com/lucianm/vdrcm/wiki/Short-visual-usage-summary).

+At start, the script checks if ARGSDIR exists, and if not, it will create it, chown it to the vdr:vdr user and symlink the vdr.conf from the mentioned pool directory of available configurations (/etc/vdr/conf.avail).

 <b>Command-line parameters:</b>

 Enabling a plugin, by its name: